 Did you know that what we call the “fall colors” of leaves are actually their glorious “true” colors?
-The leaves don’t change to new colors in autumn, but instead revert to their original colors.
+The leaves don’t change to new colors in autumn but instead revert to their original colors.
 I learned this years ago when my oldest daughter asked why the leaves change color.

 As a way to bond (and hide my ignorance), I suggested we search the internet together for information.
-We found that, according to the National Oceanic and Atmospheric Administration, “the four primary pigments that produce color within a leaf are chlorophyll (green); xanthophyllis (yellow); carotenoids (orange); and anthocynins (reds and purples).
+We found that, according to the National Oceanic and Atmospheric Administration, “the four primary pigments that produce color within a leaf are chlorophyll (green); xanthophylls (yellow); carotenoids (orange); and anthocyanins (reds and purples).
 During the warmer growing seasons, leaves produce chlorophyll to help plants create energy from light.
 The green pigment becomes dominant and masks the other pigments. … As days get shorter and nights become longer … the fading green allows a leaf’s true colors to emerge, producing the dazzling array of orange, yellow, red and purple pigments we refer to as fall foliage.”

 Equipped with this knowledge, we annually observe the emergence of fall colors differently.
 It’s a richer, more wonder-filled experience for our family.
 I thought of this phenomenon and its relationship to parenting while reading Alexandra Horowitz’s recent book, On Looking: A Walker’s Guide to the Art of Observation.